bclins/bclins.github.io/spring25/math121/notes.md

 ### Fri, Mar 7

-Last time we only looked at 95% confidence intervals, but you can adjust the **confidence level** by using the following formula with different **critical z-values**.
+Last time we only looked at 95% confidence intervals, but you can adjust the **confidence level** by using the following formula.

 <div class = "Theorem">
 **Confidence Interval for a Proportion.** To estimate a population proportion, use